Free-electron decoherence: Theory and applications: Surface contribution to electron decoherence

 where the condition $q_x=\omega/v$ in $g$ [Eq.~(\ref{Ginoutbis})] is imposed by phase-matching in the electron--surface interaction for a parallel trajectory, producing an overall factor $L$ for the interaction length.
 Additionally, bulk processes only contribute to the inner path through $\Gamma^{\rm bulk}(z,z,\omega)$ with $z<0$.
 Finally, the decoherence probability is given by inserting these expressions into Eq.~(\ref{decoP}).

 In Fig.~\ref{Fig3}b, we show the frequency-resolved decoherence probability contributed by surface excitations, which can take negative values, although the overall probability including bulk processes must remain non-negative.
 This effect is particularly relevant at low frequencies, where the surface contribution cancels the divergence of the bulk term $P^{\rm bulk}(\omega)$ for finite path separations.
-In the infinite separation limit ($|z-z'|=d_\perp\to \infty$), the cross term vanishes in Eq.~(\ref{decoP}), and the spectrally resolved decoherence probability retains an infrared divergence as $\omega^{-1}$.
+In the infinite separation limit ($|z-z'|=d_\perp\to \infty$), the cross term vanishes in Eq.~(\ref{decoP}), and the spectrally resolved decoherence probability retains an infrared divergence as $\omega^{-1}$ for $T\neq 0$ (see Supplementary Fig.~\ref{FigS3} for results in the zero-temperature limit).
 Aside from this low-frequency behavior, the results are qualitatively similar for a configuration in which both paths are inside the material, but with a notable offset in the overall value of $P$.

 A high decoherence probability under the configuration of Fig.~\ref{Fig3} indicates a higher likelihood of interaction with bulk modes for the path inside the material compared to the one in vacuum.
 An interesting behavior is observed when comparing excitations from different parts of the spectrum by discarding transmitted electrons that have lost energy above a certain cutoff.
 In LiF, without any energy cutoff (Fig.~\ref{Fig3}c), $P$ remains nearly constant over a wide range of $d_0$ and $d_1$ values because it is dominated by electronic excitations above the band gap (i.e., $\hbar\omega>13.6$~eV, see Fig.~\ref{Fig2}b), which are strongly localized (i.e., their associated free-space wavelength is $\lambda<90$~nm).
 In contrast, the decoherence probability $P_{\rm cutoff}$ for a cutoff $\hbar\omega=1$~eV (Fig.~\ref{Fig3}d) exhibits a strong spatial dependence over distances in the micrometer range, as expected from the dominant contributions below $\sim100$~meV, or equivalently $\lambda>12\,\mu$m.
 With and without a cutoff in $P$, decoherence is maximum when the external path lies near the surface, and the inner one lies deep inside the material, such that the former couples predominantly to surface modes that decay quickly inside the material, while the latter interacts primarily with bulk modes that do not reach the surface.